kpreid/3dp-connector-adapter-box/README.md

 ([Photos at Thingiverse.](https://www.thingiverse.com/thing:3691943))

 It's easy to buy an adapter that's BNC (F) to 3.5 mm (M) but I've only found the other way in cable form, so I made my own.
-It could be used to adapt BNC jacks to accept 3.5 mm patch cables as used in modular synthesizers.
+It could be used to adapt BNC jacks to accept 3.5 mm patch cables as used in modular synthesizers, or to connect a shortwave receiver antenna to a radio with a BNC connector.

 There is enough room in the center to add resistors for a pad network or other similar circuit.
 It could be shortened by 1 cm if this is not needed.